Donny-Hikari/ask-terminal/README.md

   endpoint: openai
 ```

-You may pass your API key via environment variable `OPENAI_API_KEY`, or use a credential file at `~/.config/chat-terminal/credentials/openai.yaml`.
+You may set your API key via environment variable `OPENAI_API_KEY`, or use a credential file at `~/.config/chat-terminal/credentials/openai.yaml`.

 To use credential file, first create it with the following content: